If you’re struggling to generate even a trickle of traffic to your website or blog, you’re certainly not alone.

 Generating traffic can be one of the hardest things to achieve when you start a blog – and then you have to keep it coming too.

-So, today I’d like to share with 6 ways that you could use, to bring in plenty of free traffic to your website.
+So, today I’d like to share with 6 ways that you could use, to get free traffic to your website!

 (Just to say, I pretty much use the words, “blog,” or “website,” interchangeably!).